Configuring Bot Advanced Settings

 InactivityCancelConversation |

-This message is displayed when a conversation is automatically canceled due to user inactivity.
-If no specific flow is configured for handling inactivity (Inactivity Cancel Conversation Flow), the chatbot responds with this message before ending the conversation.
+Displays when a conversation is automatically canceled due to user inactivity If no specific flow is configured for handling inactivity (Inactivity Cancel Conversation Flow), the bot responds with this message before ending the conversation.
 If the inactivity threshold is reached while an inactivity flow is running, this message is also sent before the conversation is dropped. |

 InputValueInterpretationError |